gardener/landscaper/docs/guided-tour/import-export/import-parameters/README.md

 This example is a modification of the [Echo Server Example](../../blueprints/echo-server).
-We add import parameters to the blueprint to make some of its settings configurable: the Helm release name and namespace, as well as the text of the echo server.
+We add import parameters to the blueprint to make some of its settings configurable: the Helm release name and namespace, as well as the port of the echo server.
 The `Installation` will provide values for these parameters which it reads from `DataObject` custom resources.

 In some sense, you can view a blueprint as a function that executes a deployment,